EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/price_tmv/v1/index.md

 ---

 <div class="info-message">
- TMV® is the <i>average price</i> that a car sells for within a particular region.
-TMV® is adjusted for options, the vehicle's color and associated incentives.
-TMV® figures are <strong>based on the actual sales</strong> of other vehicles of its kind in the given region.
-The figure is then adjusted further for accuracy using sophisticated calculations designed by mathematicians at Edmunds.com.
+ TMV® is Edmunds.com's determination of the <i>average price</i> that a car sells for within a particular region at a particular time.
+It is calculated based on vehicle data we gather and sophisticated modeling algorithms developed by our statisticians.
 </div>

 Knowing the TMV® price helps buyers negotiate the price of a new car as well as the value of their trade-in vehicle.
 Additionally, sellers can use TMV® to set the price of their used car when selling it to a private party.